Leśniewo, Pomeranian Voivodeship

-The village has a population of 1,219.

 History

 In the 1920s Józef Dambek, the future leader of the Kashubian Griffin and Pomeranian Griffin, major Polish resistance organizations in the region during the German occupation, worked as a teacher at the local elementary school.
 The school is now named after him.

 During the German occupation of Poland (World War II), Leśniewo was one of the sites of executions of Poles, carried out by the Germans in 1939 as part of the Intelligenzaktion.
-Several local farmers were among Poles murdered on November 8, 1939 during the large massacres in Piaśnica.
+Several local farmers were among Poles murdered on November 8, 1939, during the large massacres in Piaśnica.
 In 1942, the occupiers carried out expulsions of Poles, who were enslaved as forced labour of new German colonists in the region.